Comcast/Bynar/docs/DesignDoc.md

 that the machine is in, and loop through all possible next states (edges).
 If a transition returns Fail, try the next path until all paths are exhausted.

+### Special Cases

+Depending on the Storage Type, special cases might arise.
+Some transitions may not be possible.

+#### Ceph

+Ceph Journals are a special type of device/partition that act akin to cache.
+A part of this special property includes that a ceph journal can’t be mounted.
+This includes the disk the partitions are on.
+However, a smartmon/smartctl scan can still be run on the disk as a health check.
+However, since the disk cannot be mounted, nor would it have a filesystem, no filesystem, write, read, or wear checks can be made on these types of disks.

 ### Type